-Unauthorized access rule lets you override default excerpts, unauthorized messages and login form with a customized message for any content rule you create.
+The unauthorized access rule lets you override default excerpts, unauthorized messages, and a login form with a customized message for any content rule you create.
 For example, when any non-gold subscriber tries to access any of your gold membership content, it redirects them to another instead of the default setup.

-In the excerpts section, you can customize the amount of content display.
-You can also experiment with other subsections such as more tags, post excerpts and custom.
+In the excerpts section, you can customize the amount of content displayed.
+You can also experiment with other subsections such as more tags, post excerpts, and customs.
 But we won’t recommend you choose the hide feature because it will affect your site rankings as your content will be hidden in search results.

 Lastly, the login form rule lets you choose whether to hide or display a login form to a non-gold member who tries to access a gold membership content page.